‘Fairy Tail’ Manga Chapter 530 Spoilers: Ravines Of Time Key To Defeating Acnologia And Zeref’s Victory?

 — MangaFreak (@mangafreakio) April 8, 2017

-As expected, Jellal expresses his disbelief and asks why were the Ravines of Time was not discovered for over 400 years?
+As expected, Jellal expresses his disbelief and asks why the Ravines of Time were not discovered for over 400 years?
 Anna calmly notes that the existence of the anomaly remained a secret because she had carefully hidden it.
-She adds that the Ravines of Time is only as big as a orange, and anyone or anything touching it, gets sucked in and stays there forever.
+She adds that the Ravines of Time are only as big as a orange, and anyone or anything touching it, gets sucked in and stays there forever.
 Essentially, the Pegasus crew intends to hide behind the Ravines of Time and let Acnologia touch it.

 The scene shifts to Magnolia, where Lucy, Gray and Happy are still thinking about the “Book of E.N.D” which holds critical information about Natsu’s survival.
-Lucy requests Gray never to destroy the book.
-On the other hand, Happy asks the book be opened, and its contents read.
+Lucy requests Gray to never destroy the book.
+On the other hand, Happy asks that the book be opened, and its contents read.
 Happy wants to read the book because Mavis had informed them that the book and the power of Natsu’s friends would be the only two things that would save him.

 Meanwhile in the Fairy Tail Headquarters, Natsu and Zeref are engaged in what could be considered as one of the biggest battles that the series has witnessed.
 Since both the opponents are equally strong, neither of them appears to relent.
 However, it is apparent that Zeref sincerely expected Natsu to kill him, and free him from the curse of immortality.